CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-Save your changes in Github
+log your changes in Github

 ## Question 16